Lending on Trust Deed Investments

-The expression “hard money” refers to the terms of the money borrowed is backed up by a hard asset.
-Collateral that backs up the loan.
-If the borrow defaults, there is a hard asset that the lender can seize to recover the money loaned.
+The expression “hard money” refers to the terms of borrowed money backed up by a hard asset.
+The collateral that backs up the loan.
+If the borrower defaults, there is a hard asset that the lender can seize to recover the money loaned.
 Typically, the hard asset is real estate.

-The benefit to the investor to use an independent third-party servicing agent is that it creates an extra level of security for the investment.
-When a Loan is brokered from Level 4 Funding, one of the documents provided will be a servicing agreement which will outline the duties to be performed by the servicer.
+The benefit to the investor of using an independent third-party servicing agent is that it creates an extra level of security for the investment.
+When a Loan is brokered from Level 4 Funding, one of the documents provided will be a servicing agreement outlining the duties to be performed by the servicer.
 Level 4 Funding currently utilizes Evergreen Note Servicing to handle all our servicing needs.
-Evergreen is an independent third party and has no affiliation to Level 4 Funding.
+Evergreen is an independent third party with no affiliation to Level 4 Funding.

 Is there an available guarantee for my investment?
-There is not a guarantee like having FDIC insurance on your deposits in the bank but look at what those deposits are yielding today.
-If you open a 2-year CD today with a $100,000 deposit you will do well to get 0.25%.
-A Deeds of Trust has some element of risk but a yield in the 8% to 18% range compensates greatly for it.
+There is no guarantee like having FDIC insurance on your deposits in the bank, but look at what those deposits yield today.
+If you open a 2-year CD today with a $100,000 deposit, you will do well to get 0.25%.
+A Deed of Trust has some element of risk, but a yield in the 8% to 18% range compensates greatly.
 The protective equity in the property is your shield against taking a loss.
 If your Loan is 65% of today’s value, the risk of the borrower defaulting and you eventually taking a loss is relatively small.
-In the case where the borrower runs into difficulty, it is in the borrower’s best interest to sell the property and recover his equity rather than let it go into foreclosure and lose his equity.
-The property is back up by Title Insurance, Property Insurance and a Personal Guarantee from the borrower.
+If the borrower runs into difficulty, it is in the borrower’s best interest to sell the property and recover his equity rather than let it go into foreclosure and lose his equity.
+The property is backed up by Title Insurance, Property Insurance, and a Personal Guarantee from the borrower.

 Who should be investing in Deeds of Trust?
 Any savvy investor looking to diversify their investment portfolio can benefit from investing in Deeds of Trust.
-Ideally, the investor should have a good understanding of real estate and lending or rely on a trusted advisor to guide them.
+Ideally, the investor should understand real estate and lending well or rely on a trusted advisor to guide them.
 Deeds of Trust investments are not guaranteed like a bank Certificate of Deposit backed by FDIC insurance.
-Therefore, the buyer of a Deeds of Trust needs to do their own due diligence when purchasing a Deeds of Trust.
-Of primary importance is the current value of the property secured by the Deeds of Trust.
-Each Loan package will have an opinion of value giving the value for the subject property.
+Therefore, the buyer of a Deeds of Trust needs to do their due diligence when purchasing a Deeds of Trust.
+The property's current value secured by the Deeds of Trust is of primary importance.
+Each Loan package will have an opinion of value, giving the value for the subject property.
 Buyers should review the opinion to be sure they agree with the value and take steps to verify its accuracy.

 What makes a Deed of Trust a good investment?
 A Deeds of Trust investment can offer a steady income stream to an investor looking for a high rate of return.
-With the protective equity position the Deeds of Trust offer, the risk to the investor is extremely low.
-Deeds of Trust are quite simple to understand investments.
-Most investors will have had some experience being a borrower on a home Loan.
+The risk to the investor is extremely low with the protective equity position the Deeds of Trust offers.
+Deeds of Trust are pretty simple to understand investments.
+Most investors will have had some experience being a borrower on a home loan.
 By owning a Deeds of Trust, you are taking the place of the bank or lender.
 The elements of risk are easy to understand.
-With a good equity position, borrowers who are in trouble will usually sell the property and pay off the Loan rather than letting it go to foreclosure and risk losing their equity.
+With a good equity position, borrowers in trouble will usually sell the property and pay off the Loan rather than letting it go to foreclosure and risk losing their equity.

 How much is the minimum investment?
 There is no minimum investment.
 The amount you invest depends on the loan being offered.
-We do not fractionalize the investment, that is bringing in others to complete the deal.
-You are the only one on the Deed of Trust and you are in control.
-We do not sell or resell Deed of Trust.
+We do not fractionalize the acquisition, bringing others to complete the deal.
+You are the only one on the Deed of Trust, and you are in control.
+We do not sell or resell the Deed of Trust.

 Who can purchase Deeds of Trust?
-Purchasers of Deeds of Trust investments can be individuals, whether directly or through their retirement funds, family trusts, investment pools and corporations.
+Purchasers of Deeds of Trust investments can be individuals directly or through their retirement funds, family trusts, investment pools, and corporations.
 We do not sell Deeds of Trust.

 What is a fractional interest in Deeds of Trust?
-An investment in a single Deeds of Trust can be divided among several owners.
+An investment in a single Deed of Trust can be divided among several owners.
 For instance, a $400,000 note might have three buyers, one investing $200,000 and two other individuals investing $100,000 each.
-The Loan servicer would then divide the monthly payments with 50% going to one investor and 25% going to each of the smaller investors.
-This can be a good way to invest in a quality Loan even if you do not have the available funds to purchase the entire Loan.
-Generally, the somewhat larger Loan amounts lend themselves to being fractionalized.
-Unfortunately, Level 4 Funding does not fractionalized deals.
-We do what is normally call one-offs.
+The Loan servicer would then divide the monthly payments with 50% going to one investor and 25% to each of the smaller investors.
+This can be an excellent way to invest in a quality Loan even if you do not have the available funds to purchase the entire Loan.
+Generally, the somewhat more significant Loan amounts lend themselves to being fractionalized.
+Unfortunately, Level 4 Funding does not have fractionalized deals.
+We do what is usually called one-offs.
 That is one Investor and One borrower on every deal.

 Can I invest my retirement funds?
 Yes.
-Real estate Loans are an acceptable use for IRA’s, 401-K’s, Keogh’s and other retirement plans.
-By opening a Self-Directed IRA account, you can put your funds to work in several real estate related ways.
-As always, you should consult with your Attorney or Tax Advisor before making this type of investment.
-There are many companies that specialize in setting up these kinds of accounts.
-Please inquiry with our company for a list of companies that you can research.
+Real estate Loans are an acceptable use for IRAs, 401-Ks, Keoghs, and other retirement plans.
+By opening a Self-Directed IRA account, you can put your funds to work in several real estate-related ways.
+As always, you should consult your Attorney or Tax Advisor before investing.
+Many companies specialize in setting up these kinds of accounts.
+Please inquire with our company for a list of companies that you can research.

 How long is my money invested?
 Your investment time frame will be dependent on the specific Loan you purchase.
 The Loan terms in our portfolio generally range from 6 months – 5 years.

-What is your typical property you Loan on?
-The Level 4 Funding only lends on vacant, non-owner-occupied homes.
-We mainly focus on single family homes and units (1-4 only).
+What is the typical property you Loan on?
+The Level 4 Funding only lends to vacant, non-owner-occupied homes.
+We mainly focus on single-family homes and units (1-4 only).

 What is the yield?
 Annualized yield varies from 8%-18%.

 Do you pool my money with other investors?
-No we do not have a pool We do what is normally call one-offs.
+No, we do not have a pool We do what is usually called one-offs.
 That is one Investor and One borrower on every deal.

 How does Level 4 Funding Make money?
 We usually charge a fee for processing the Loan and points to create the Loan.
 All the interest on the loan goes directly to the Lender.

 Are the Loans amortized?
 Typically, the payments on the Loan are not amortized.
-The Loans are interest only payments with the principal balance being unchanged.
-Normally a Loan consists of Principal and Interest as part of the payment.
-The Loans that Level 4 Funding develops are interest only Loans.
+The Loans are interest-only payments with the principal balance being unchanged.
+Typically a Loan consists of Principal and Interest as part of the payment.
+The Loans that Level 4 Funding develops are interest-only.
 The payment from the borrower is only the interest part of the Loan with no reduction in the balance due.

 Is it safe?
 Every investment has risk.
-However, unlike many other investments, Deeds of Trust investing is unique in that a private lender owns a first Deeds of Trust on a piece of real estate.
-You own the controlling interest in the property and if the borrower fails you take back the property and resell to get your investment and interest back.
+However, unlike many other investments, Deeds of Trust investing is unique because a private lender owns the first Deeds of Trust on a piece of real estate.
+You own the controlling interest in the property, and if the borrower fails, you take back the property and resell it to get your investment and interest back.